rust-gamedev/rust-gamedev.github.io/content/news/010/index.md

 browser [here][digescape-game].
 The developer has released [some videos][digescape-progress-video] about the development of the game.
 They also [did a review][digescape-rust-review] on what it was like working with Rust for the first time.
-Be sure to check out the [Github repo][digescape-github].
+Be sure to check out the [GitHub repo][digescape-github].

 [digescape-game]: https://tantandev.itch.io/digescape
 [digescape-progress-video]: https://www.youtube.com/watch?v=q6-f63vZW8Y